 Results 1–10 of 74 for "Curriculum"X related to "Congratulations to our 2007 Student..."
-Refine Your Search Refine Your Search TopicEducation (13)Children (3)Learning & memory (3)Bullying (1)Sleep (1) 1 more... [+] Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dwyer, Carol (1)Graham, Sandra (1)Jeffrey, Jill (1) 5 more... [+] Kennedy, Darlene (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 74 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 2.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 5.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (65)Personality (9)Children (3)Learning & memory (3)Sleep (3) 9 more... [+] Testing issues (3)HIV & AIDS (2)Race (2)Anxiety (1)Bullying (1)Depression (1)Schizophrenia (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Bernstein, Douglas A. (1) 22 more... [+] Brabeck, Mary (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Ernst, Randal M. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)LaVoie, Allan L. (1)Leal, Linda (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Hide details Results 1–10 of 74 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 6.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 7.Handout 3Third version of the background of dreamer Doris, a married woman living in a Chicago condominium.Curriculum 8.Handout 2Second version of the background of dreamer Doris, an 18-year-old living in a rural area.Curriculum 9.Handout 1 for States of ConsciousnessFirst version of the background of dreamer Doris, a 65-year-old woman living in a Chicago suburb.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 74 for "Curriculum"X related to "Congratulations to our 2007 Student..."
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 5.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 6.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 7.Handout 1 for States of ConsciousnessFirst version of the background of dreamer Doris, a 65-year-old woman living in a Chicago suburb.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Handout 3Third version of the background of dreamer Doris, a married woman living in a Chicago condominium.Curriculum 10.Handout 2Second version of the background of dreamer Doris, an 18-year-old living in a rural area.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 74 for "Curriculum"X related to "Congratulations to our 2007 Student..."